Where to go apple picking in Ontario 2023

 Brantview Apples & Cider

-Brantview’s scratch bakery has all sorts of tasty treats, including apple cider donuts and award-winning apple cider.
+Brantview’s scratch bakery sells all sorts of tasty treats, including apple cider donuts and award-winning apple cider.

 Location: 225 Howell Road, St George